Kurtis Guthrie: Stevenage

 Guthrie joined League Two club Stevenage on 26 July 2018.
 He scored his first goals for Stevenage when he scored a hat-trick in an EFL Trophy tie against Swansea City Under 21s on 28 August.
 His first league goal for "Boro" came on 6 October, in a 3–1 win over former club Colchester at Broadhall Way; jeered from the start by supporters of his former club, he said that "it fuels me.
 I love it".
 On 17 November, he was sent off for an "ugly challenge" on Adam Thompson in a 4–0 defeat at Bury.
 He received another red card on 1 January, after fouling Fraser Franks during a 1–0 win over Newport County.
 He was nominated for the EFL League Two Player of the Month for April, whilst Dino Maamria was also nominated for Manager of the Month, after Guthrie scored seven goals and provided three assists in a run of four wins and a draw in five matches.
 He ended the 2018–19 campaign with 14 goals in 38 appearances, making him the club's top-scorer.

-Speaking in a post-match interview after scoring twice in a 3–2 defeat to Carlisle United on 14 September 2019, Guthrie backed caretaker-manager Mark Sampson to get the job on a permanent basis.
-However the job instead went to Graham Westley, who dropped Guthrie from the first-team.
+Speaking in a post-match interview after scoring twice in a 3–2 defeat to Carlisle United on 14 September 2019, Guthrie backed caretaker manager Mark Sampson to get the job permanently.
+However, the job instead went to Graham Westley, who dropped Guthrie from the first-team.

 Bradford City

 Guthrie joined Bradford City for an undisclosed fee on 31 January 2020.
 He was signed by Gary Bowyer, who left the club before Guthrie had the chance to make his "Bantams" debut.
 He made "one unconvincing start" against former club Stevenage and one substitute appearance for new manager Stuart McCall, before the COVID-19 pandemic in England brought the 2019–20 season to a premature conclusion.
 He was linked with a move away from Valley Parade in the summer but worked hard to convince McCall to give him another chance.
-However he failed to score in eleven matches in the first half of the 2020–21 season, featuring just twice after Mark Trueman and Conor Sellars took interim charge in December, and left the club in January 2021 after his contract was cancelled by mutual consent.
+However, he failed to score in eleven matches in the first half of the 2020–21 season, featuring just twice after Mark Trueman and Conor Sellars took interim charge in December, and left the club in January 2021 after his contract was cancelled by mutual consent.

 Port Vale

 On 15 January 2021, Guthrie joined Port Vale on a contract until the end of the 2020–21 season.
-Guthrie said that he had felt unwanted at Bradford and that he would fit well in the game plans of Port Vale's caretaker-manager Danny Pugh.
+Guthrie said that he had felt unwanted at Bradford and that he would fit well in the game plans of Port Vale's caretaker manager Danny Pugh.
 New manager Darrell Clarke continued to name him in matchday squads despite a 40-game goal drought that was ended in the final stages of a 2–0 win at Harrogate Town on 5 April.
 This was his only goal in 17 games for the "Valiants", and he was one of 15 players released in May 2021.